sagemath/trac_to_gh/Issue 78.md

 # Issue 78: write a SAGE <--> MATLAB interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/78

 Original creator: was